Red Rock State Park: Gorgeous Sedona Views Minus the Crowds

 While most of the tourists head out to the most popular trails like those listed above, you can journey over to Red Rock for a peaceful day of quiet nature filled trails, breathtaking views, and possible wildlife sightings.
 A variety of easy-moderate trails, peaceful creek and forest views, amazing panoramic red rock overlooks, and the occasional wildlife sighting await your visit to Red Rock.

 If you are limited on time and would consider yourself to be moderately active, head right over to the Eagle’s Nest trail, which offers a decent workout and the best views in the park.
 The trail is mostly flat, with a few moderate inclines, although it should be easy enough for anyone with a basic level of fitness.
-The 2 mile distance is perfect for a casual, relaxing weekend hike.
-It offers the perfect distance as it is long enough to enjoy a full morning activity, yet not exhausting enough to hinder the rest of your day.
+The 2 mile distance is perfect for a casual, relaxing weekend/vacation hike.
+The trail is just long enough to enjoy a full morning activity, yet not exhausting enough to hinder the rest of your day.